SeismicSource/sourcespec/README.md

 SourceSpec can read event information (event ID, location, origin time) in the following formats:

-- [QuakeML]: SourceSpec will also read phase picks and focal mechanism, if available
+- [SourceSpec Event File]: this file can contain additional event information, such as magnitude, moment tensor or focal mechanism
+- [QuakeML]: this file can contain additional event information, such as magnitude, moment tensor or focal mechanism.
+If phase picks are available, they will be read as well
 - [HYPO71]
-- [HYPOINVERSE-2000]: SourceSpec will also read phase picks, if available
+- [HYPOINVERSE-2000]: if phase picks are available, they will be read as well

 Event information can also be stored in the [SAC file header] (header fields:
 `EVLA`, `EVLO`, `EVDP`, `O`, `KEVNM`).